codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 {:start="4"}
 1. Wait for a few minutes, and then click **Close**.
   You are taken to the List View for GitOps Runtimes where:
-  * The Hybrid GitOps Runtime you added is prefixed with a green dot indicating that it is online.
+  * The Hybrid GitOps Runtime you migrated is prefixed with a green dot indicating that it is online.
   * The Type column for the Runtime displays **Helm**.
   * The Sync Status column displays **Complete Installation**, indicating that there are pending steps to complete the installation.
   * Drilling down into the Runtime shows empty tabs for Runtime Components, Git Sources, and Managed Clusters.
-    The Runtime Components are populated only when the GitOps Runtime is configured as an Argo Application, described later on in the installation process.
+    The Runtime Components are populated only when the GitOps Runtime is configured as an Argo Application, described in the step that follows.

 {% include
    image.html